First-time home buyer qualifications: What to know

 3. Pay down debt

-If your credit score needs a boost, try improving your DTI ratio by paying down high-interest credit card debt first.
+If your credit score needs a boost, try improving your DTI ratio by paying down debt.
+If you’re applying soon, attack the debt with the biggest monthly payments first.
+If buying is further off, you may choose to take on the debt that has the highest interest rate.

 4. Gather the necessary documentation

 Your mortgage lender will require a lot of documentation, so gathering this information ahead of time can make the process move more quickly.
-You’ll need 2 years of tax returns, W-2s, bank statements, and information on any additional assets.
+You’ll need W-2s, bank statements, 2 years of tax returns, and information on any additional assets.
+Have your two most recent pay stubs to prove your current income.

 5. Find the right loan program